 Fire Safety Tips for Barbecues (BBQs)

-Contact Aegis Safe for fire extinguishers and fire safety services in Sydney.
+Contact Aegis Safe for fire protection services.

 - Ensure the bbq is being looked after by a responsible adult at all times.

 - Establish a minimum 1 metre safety zone around the barbecue – NO KIDS AND NO PETS ALLOWED.